loicbaron/loicbaron.github.io/_pages/about.md

 I have contributed to several European Research [projects](/projects/) in Computer Networks (FP7, H2020).
 The outcome of my work has lead to several scientific [publications](/publications/).

+To know more about my technical skills, please have a look at my [stack](/stack/).

 You'll find here some information on my work but also on my personal intrests and hobbies: conservation of nature, sailing, scuba diving, trekking...